bbc/psammead/packages/components/psammead-navigation/README.md

   dir={dir}
 />
 ```
 Note that in order for the `AmpMenuButton` toggling to work correctly, an `id` should be added to the `Navigation` component.
 This `id` can be passed in as a prop to the component.
+Similarly, `AmpScrollableNavigation` also requires an `id` to be added to it.

 ### When to use this component